The Chicago Theatre | FAQs

 If you have any additional questions please feel free to reach out to Guest Relations at: 212-465-6225 or firstname.lastname@example.org.

 For most events at The Chicago Theatre, alcoholic beverages are available for purchase.
 The Chicago Theatre staff is trained in the nationally recognized T.E.A.M.
 (Techniques for Effective Alcohol Management) Training program for responsible alcohol management.
 All guests may be required to show ID to purchase alcohol.
 Guests are not permitted to bring in alcoholic beverages from outside and may not leave with alcohol purchased inside The Chicago Theatre.
 Management reserves the right to refuse the sale of alcohol to any guest.

-Please be aware that it is the policy of The Madison Square Garden Company to require all guests who appear to be forty (40) years of age or younger to present a valid form of ID with proof of age in order to purchase alcoholic beverages at Madison Square Garden, Radio City Music Hall, The Beacon Theatre or The Chicago Theatre.
+Please be aware that it is the policy of MSG Entertainment to require all guests who appear to be forty (40) years of age or younger to present a valid form of ID with proof of age in order to purchase alcoholic beverages at Madison Square Garden, Radio City Music Hall, The Beacon Theatre or The Chicago Theatre.
 Pursuant to applicable State law, we accept only the following forms of identification: